Examination

 After both the examiners have submitted their reports to your school’s DGR, your DGR will make a recommendation to the Board of Graduate Research (BGR) based on both reports:

-- Where both examiners have made the same recommendation of either (a), (b), or (c), the DGR will normally adopt that recommendation
+• Where both examiners have made the same recommendation of either (a), (b), (c), or (d) the DGR will normally adopt that recommendation.

-- Where both examiners have selected one of (a), (b) or (c) above, but have selected different options, the DGR will recommend award of the degree with appropriate corrections and amendments
+• Where both examiners have selected one of (a) or (b) above, but have selected different options, the DGR will normally recommend one of (a) or (b) and where amendments are required will stipulate the time permitted to make the amendments

-- Where one of the examiners has selected one of (a), (b) or (c), and the other has selected one of (d), or (e) above, your reserve examiner will be asked to examine the thesis.
-If your reserve examiner recommends (a), (b) or (c), the DGR will recommend one of the options (a), (b) or (c).
-If that examiner recommends (d), or (e) the DGR will convene an Advisory Panel
+• Where one of the examiners has selected one of (a) or (b), and the other has selected one of (c), or (d) above, the approved reserve examiner will be asked to examine the thesis.
+If there is a majority decision, the DGR will normally recommend a final outcome that reflects that majority decision.
+If there are still divergent results of either (a)/(b), (c) and (d), the DGR may recommend an Examination Panel be formed to provide a joint recommendation.

-When the BGR has arrived at a decision, we will notify you and your supervisors of the outcome and send you the examiners’ reports.
-Except where the outcome is revise and resubmit, we will also let you know the identity of your examiners.
+When the BGR has arrived at a decision about the outcome of your examination, we will notify you and your supervisors of the outcome and send you the examiners’ reports.
 If you received a pass outcome, you move on to the completion requirements stage of your degree.

 What happens if my thesis is classified as deferred?

 Where your thesis is classified as deferred, you will be given the opportunity to re-enrol for up to 12 months (full-time equivalent) to revise your thesis and resubmit it for re-examination.
-You will need to enrol for this period and will continue to receive support from your supervisors during this period and will need to continue to comply with all usual conditions of candidature.
+You will need to enrol for this period and will continue to receive support from your supervisors during this period and will need to continue to comply with all usual conditions of candidature including a schedule of progress meetings to be held during the re-enrolment period.

-Your Advisory Panel will prepare appropriate guidelines based on the examiners' reports and develop a Revision Plan to assist you in revising your thesis.
-The Revision Plan is then forwarded to the Chair BGR and the examiners for approval.
+Your Examination Panel will prepare a Revision Plan based on the independent examiners’ reports to assist you in revising your thesis.
+The Revision Plan is then forwarded to the Chair BGR for approval.
 Once the revision plan has been approved, we will forward it on to you and ask you to confirm in writing your acceptance of the plan and agreement to re-enrol to revise and resubmit your thesis.

 When you are ready to re-submit your revised thesis, you follow the same steps as the first time to prepare and submit your thesis.
-Your revised thesis will be submitted for re-examination to the examiner or examiners who recommended the thesis be deferred.
+Your revised thesis will be submitted for re-examination to the examiners who will independently review the examinable material, and then reconvene the Examination Panel to make a joint recommendation to the Chair of the Board of Graduate Research of either pass, pass with amendments, or fail.
 If the original examiners are not able to examine, new examiner/s will need to be nominated and approved.

 Appeals